 The Board is committed to maintaining a high standard of corporate governance.
 The Board believes that good corporate governance practices are essential for the growth of the Group and for safeguarding and maximizing shareholders' interests.
-The Company's corporate governance practices are set out in the Corporate Governance Report on pages 17 to 25.
+The Board reviews its corporate governance practices from time to time in order to meet the stakeholders' expectations and comply with the latest regulatory requirements, and to fulfill its commitment to a high standard of corporate governance.
+The Company's corporate governance practices are set out in the Corporate Governance Report on pages 21 to 32.